The cereal that best of all manages to swell and ferment (from the Latin "fervere", to boil, commonly called "bump up") is wheat.

 The oven must be around 250 °.
 Important: put a saucepan with water in the oven, so that the bread is cooked in a steam bath.

-After about ten minutes the temperature drops by 10 degrees, and in 30 total minutes the bread is cooked.
-After cooking, wait at least 3 - 4 hours before eating it, if you wait longer it is better so the humidity comes out well.
+After about ten minutes the temperature is lowered by 10 degrees, and in a total of 30 minutes the bread is baked.
+After cooking you have to wait at least 3 - 4 hours before eating it, if you wait longer it is better so the humidity comes out well.

 This type of bread lasts a week.